GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

 Other Trans Feminine Surgeries:

-- Brazilian Butt Lift.
-Fat from the belly is transplanted into the butt in order to increase hip to waist ratio.
+- Brazilian Butt Lift: Fat from the belly is transplanted into the butt in order to increase hip to waist ratio.
-- Voice Feminization Surgery.
-An incision is performed in the vocal chords in order to permanently raise the pitch.
+- Voice Feminization Surgery: An incision is performed in the vocal cords in order to permanently raise the pitch.
-- Cinderella Surgery.
-Bones in the foot are shortened in order to reduce foot size.
+- Cinderella Surgery: Bones in the foot are shortened in order to reduce foot size.
 EXTREMELY RISKY
-- Shoulder Reduction.
-The collar bone is shortened to reduce the width of the shoulders.
+- Shoulder Reduction: The collar bone is shortened to reduce the width of the shoulders.
 EXTREMELY RISKY